 Engle Progeny Cases.
 In 2000, a jury in Engle v.
 R.J.
 Reynolds Tobacco Co. rendered a \$145,000,000 punitive damages verdict in favor of a "Florida Class" against certain cigarette manufacturers, including Liggett.
 Pursuant to the Florida Supreme Court's July 2006 ruling in Engle, which decertified the class on a prospective basis, and affirmed the appellate court's reversal of the punitive damages award, former class members had one year from January 11, 2007 in which to file individual lawsuits.
 In addition, some individuals who filed suit prior to January 11, 2007, and who claim they meet the conditions in Engle, are attempting to avail themselves of the Engle ruling.
 Lawsuits by individuals requesting the benefit of the Engle ruling, whether filed before or after the January 11, 2007 deadline, are referred to as the "Engle progeny cases."
 Liggett and/or the Company have been named in approximately 3,200 Engle progeny cases in both state and federal courts in Florida.
 Other cigarette manufacturers have also been named as defendants in most of these cases.
-These cases include approximately 8,750 plaintiffs, approximately 3,200 of whom have claims pending in federal court.
+These cases include approximately 8,585 plaintiffs, approximately 3,300 of whom have claims pending in federal court.
 Duplicate cases were filed in federal and state court on behalf of approximately 660 plaintiffs.
 The majority of the cases pending in federal court are stayed pending the outcome of an appeal to the United States Court of Appeals for the Eleventh Circuit of several district court orders in which it was found that the Florida Supreme Court's decision in Engle was unconstitutional.
-The number of cases will likely increase as the courts may require multi-plaintiff cases to be severed into individual cases.
+The number of progeny cases will likely increase as the courts may require multi-plaintiff cases to be severed into individual cases.
 The total number of plaintiffs may also increase as a result of attempts by existing plaintiffs to add additional parties.
-There are approximately 54 Engle progeny cases currently scheduled for trial, or likely to be scheduled for trial, in 2009 and 2010.
-To date, six Engle progeny cases have been tried against other cigarette manufacturers resulting in four plaintiff verdicts and two defense verdicts.
+As of September 30, 2009, there were approximately 43 Engle progeny cases scheduled for trial, or likely to be scheduled for trial, in 2009 and 2010.
+As of September 30, 2009, eight Engle progeny cases have been tried resulting in six plaintiff verdicts and two defense verdicts.
+In one of these cases, judgment was entered against Liggett for \$156.
 For further information on the Engle case and on Engle progeny cases, see "Class Actions - Engle Case," below.